With Emile Chabal, Herrick Chapman, Minayo Nasiali, and Evan Spritzer. Moderated by Frédéric Viguier.

 Evan Spritzer is a historian of modern France.
 After many years of performing and teaching as a classical clarinetist in the US and Europe, he received the Ph.D. in French history from the Institute of French Studies and the Department of History at New York University.
 His research examines the performance of politics on French radio in the era of the Second World War.
 He teaches courses in French and European History at Fordham University, Hunter College, and New York University.

-This event is organized by the NYU Institute of French Studies and jointly hosted with the Centre for the Study of Modern and Contemporary History at the University of Edinburgh.
+This event is jointly hosted with the Centre for the Study of Modern and Contemporary History at the University of Edinburgh.